elescj/projects/009-image-classification/README.md

-# 🍲 Food Image Classification Using CNN
+# 🍲 CIFAR-10 Image Classification Using CNN and Transfer Learning
 This project applies Convolutional Neural Network (CNN) models to classify food images into their respective categories, with the objective of developing the most accurate and reliable CNN architecture for food recognition.
 ![Graphical Summary](attachments/food-picture.png)